turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 ## Step 1: Check bucket versioning in AWS

 Check the properties of the bucket you created in the previous guide ([Observe AWS activity](/guardrails/docs/getting-started/getting-started-aws/observe-aws-activity)).
-Verify that versioning is still enabled on the testing bucket you created.
+Verify that versioning is still enabled on the test bucket you created.

 <p><img alt="aws-search-bucket-versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/bucket-versioning-enabled.png"/></p>